 Inside a safe room of the U.S. consulate in Benghazi, Libya, Ambassador Chris Stevens took cover with two other foreign service officers, says the ■→CNN report on the assault.

 For Smith, the rescue came too late.
 He had already succumbed to smoke inhalation by the time they arrived, the report continues.

 Most had never heard the name Al Qaeda.
-And yet, it’s because of their sacrifice that we’ve come together and dealt a crippling blow to the organization that brought evil to our shores, said Barack Obama during the wreath-laying ceremony at the Pentagon Memorial in Arlington, Virginia, 2012.
+And yet, it’s because of their sacrifice that we’ve come together and dealt a crippling blow to the organization that brought evil to our shores, said ■→Barack Obama at Arlington about the victims of September 11.

-They will endure in the hearts of our nation, because through their sacrifice, they helped us make the America we are today — an America that has emerged even stronger, he continued.
+They will endure in the hearts of our nation, because through their sacrifice, they helped us make the America we are today — an America that has emerged even stronger, he also remarked.

-If we look up "sacrifice" with the Heritage Dictionary, we get An offering for the sake of something else, forfeiture, something sold at a financial loss — nothing we might suppose to have taken place on the part of 9/11 victims, and the baseball reference would not ring funny.
+If we look up sacrifice with the ■→Heritage Dictionary, we get An offering for the sake of something else, forfeiture, something sold at a financial loss — nothing we might suppose to have been a conscious resolve on the part of the people who died the September.

-Alas, Tammy Ven Dange, chief executive of the Canberra RSPCA, said about the sheep: "He's looking really good, he looks like a new man,"...
+■→Ottawa Sun says the rescuer was an Australian champion shearer, Ian Elkins.
+Tammy Ven Dange, chief executive of the Canberra RSPCA, said about the sheep: "He's looking really good, he looks like a new man"...